 - The District has offered PD on quality indicators of IEP transition plans with the support of our Regional Partnership Center. - The District transition team has conducted IEP checks for compliance via random sampling and coached CSE teams to make necessary corrections following these reviews. - The District Transition Specialist worked with Directors (CSE chairs) prior to CSE meetings to check for compliance for the transition sections of the IEP. - The District Transition Specialist provided PD on appropriate Level 1 Assessments and how to use this data in transition planning. - The District Transition Specialist created office hours for individualized support to the Associate Directors. - The District has developed transition teams in high schools to provide PD on ensuring IEP transition sections are completed appropriately and in compliance to NYSED Part 200 regulations.

 Yes

-- The District will continue collaboration with the RPC, in developing professional development sessions to secondary counselors and special education teachers to ensure transition planning is meaningful and captures the plan for the District's students with disabilities. - The District will continue to pull IEPs that are not finalized to check for compliance and quality of transition planning for our students.
+The District will continue collaboration with the RPC, in developing professional development sessions to secondary counselors and special education teachers to ensure transition planning is meaningful and captures the plan for the District's students with disabilities.